 FAQ

-- Should I argue for one side?: For an essay yes, for a lit review usually no. For comp exams, name the strengths of each, then position your stance.
+- Should I argue for one side?: For an essay, yes.
+For a lit review, usually no — map the field first.
+For comp exams, name the strengths of each, then position your stance.

-- Can AI judge which theory is correct?: No. It can describe positions and identify where they diverge.
-The judgment depends on evidence and values.
+- Can AI judge which theory is correct?: No. It can describe positions and pinpoint where they diverge, but the verdict depends on evidence and values you supply.
+Treat it as a research tutor, not a referee.

-- What if the two theories barely overlap?: Use template 2 (scope conditions) — comparison sometimes reduces to “these answer different questions”.
+- What if the two theories barely overlap?: Run template 2 (scope conditions).
+Comparison sometimes reduces to “these answer different questions”, and that is a legitimate, citable finding.